solovevv1/rsschool-cv/cv.md

 * solovevvs1@gmail.com

 ## About me:
-Currently I’m actively learning HTML, CSS and JS in order to become a Junior Front-End developer.
+Currently, I’m actively learning HTML, CSS and JS in order to become a Junior Front-End developer.
-Being able to work from anywhere in the world has inspired me to start a new page on my life.
+Being able to work from anywhere around the world has inspired me to start a new page on my life.

 ## Skills:
 * HTML